InesHo/PRI-demonstration/README.md

 Here we present a simplified excerpt from PRI to ensure comprehensible use and demonstration of the core functionality.

-PRI uses a bin-based apporach in plotting three marker combinations enabling the user to recognize activation patterns in the underlying data.
+PRI uses a bin-based approach in plotting three marker combinations enabling the user to recognize activation patterns in the underlying data.
 We call these plots ***binplots***.
 In a binplot, the area of the markers X versus Y is categorized into bins of size 0.2 x 0.2.
 By binning, there are always several cells combined into one bin for which certain metrics can calculated.
 Using this approach, it is possible to visualize a third parameter in these plots.
 This third feature can depict a variety of options, for example the cell density or a statistical measure calculated for a third marker, referred to as marker Z.

 ![plot](https://github.com/InesHo/PRI-demonstration/blob/main/images/general_example.png)